-2. The Treatment of Intersex Persons in Ireland as a Harmful Practice and Violence a) Harmful Practice 12
+2. The Treatment of Intersex Children in the UK as a Harmful Practice and Violence

 Article 24 para 3 CRC calls on states to abolish harmful "traditional practices prejudicial to the health of children".
-While the initial point of reference for the term was the example of Female Genital Mutilation/Cutting (FGM/C), the term consciously wasn't limited to FGM/C, but meant to include all forms of harmful, violent, and/or invasive traditional or customary practices.
+While the initial point of reference for the term was the example of Female Genital Mutilation/Cutting (FGM/C), the term consciously wasn't limited to FGM/C, but meant to include all forms of harmful, violent, and/or invasive traditional or customary practices.36

-The Committee has repeatedly considered IGM as a harmful practice, and the CRC/CEDAW Joint General Comment No. 18/31 on harmful practices as applicable.
+The Committee has repeatedly considered IGM as a harmful practice, and the CRC/CEDAW Joint General Comment No. 18/31 on harmful practices as applicable.37

-Harmful practices (and inhuman treatment) have been identified by intersex advocates as the most effective, well established and applicable human rights frameworks to eliminate IGM practices and to end the impunity of the perpetrators.
+Harmful practices (and inhuman treatment) have been identified by intersex advocates as the most effective, well established and applicable human rights frameworks to eliminate IGM practices and to end the impunity of the perpetrators.38